ibexa/documentation-user/docs/content_management/schedule_publishing.md

 ## Timeline [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-The timeline in Page mode shows all changes that happen to the Page in the future.
+The timeline in page mode shows all changes that happen to the page in the future.

-You can use the slider to preview what the Page looks like at a given time.
+You can use the slider to preview what the page looks like at a given time.
 Use the button on the right of the time to see a list of all upcoming changes.

 ![List of upcoming events in the timeline](img/timeline_list.png)